jbulin-mff-uk/nopt042/README.md

-# nopt042-constraint-programming-tutorial
+# NOPT042 Constraint Programming

-NOPT042 Constraint Programming tutorial: notes and code
+Notes and code for the tutorial

 ## Installation